 Step 1.
 Practice stay (sit-stay or down-stay) until your dog can stay while you take a few steps away and then return.
 This does not have to be at the front door at first.
 If your dog has a solid sit-stay already, this is great.
 Skip this step and move on to step 2.

 Step 2.
-Have your dog practice the stay command while you place a small piece of food on the floor a few feet in front of him.
+Have your dog practice the stay command while you place a small piece of food on the floor a few feet in front of them.
 Go slowly and hover over the food (stay crouched down) so your dog doesn’t steal it.
-Wait until he is relaxed and then give him a release command (“OK,” “free,” “take it”) and let him eat the food.
+Wait until they are relaxed and then give them a release command (“OK,” “free,” “take it”) and let them eat the food.

 Step 4.
 Next you’re ready to take a step toward the door before releasing your dog.
 Increase step by step until you can actually walk out the door.
 Each new step becomes the point at which you give the release command.
 The steps include: walk up to the door, briefly touch the door knob, rattle the doorknob, open and close the door, go part way through the door, and go completely through the door but leave the door open.